ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### deterministic algorithm

-An algorithm that does not involve any element of randomness, and so its behavior on a given input will always be the same.
+An algorithm that does not involve any element of randomness, and so its behaviour on a given input will always be the same.
 This is in contrast to a [randomised algorithm]{.term}.

 ### deterministic finite automata